 What did it do?
 Nobody knew.

 Well, the answer was nothing.
-But that didn’t stop the fare share of rumors from spreading.
+But that didn’t stop the fair share of rumors from spreading.

 Moving the Truck in Pokémon Red and Blue